EchoAppsTeam/js-sdk/docs/guides/how_to_develop_plugin/README.md

 ## Overview

-The Echo JS SDK provides the ability to extend the functionality of any Echo Control or Application using a Plugins approach.
+The Echo JS SDK provides the ability to extend the functionality of any Echo Application using a Plugins approach.
 This page will guide you through the steps of custom plugins creation.
 For examples of existing plugins visit the [Examples Page](#!/example).

 ## Introduction

 Plugin is an object with the predefined structure which extends the default functionality of an application or its components.

-Let's imagine that we want to add the dropdown with the possible sorting options into the Stream control UI.
+Let's imagine that we want to add the dropdown with the possible sorting options into the Stream app UI.
 As soon as the sorting order is selected, the Stream should be refreshed to reflect the user action.

 ## Creating the plugin skeleton

 First of all, let's prepare the JavaScript closure to allocate a separate namespace for our plugin's code.
-This step is common for all plugins, controls and apps built on top of the JS SDK.
+This step is common for all plugins and apps built on top of the JS SDK.
 You can find the detailed information on how to create the JS closure in the ["Terminology and dev tips"](#!/guide/terminology-section-3) guide.
 So we have the following code as a starting point:

 	(function(jQuery) {
 	"use strict";